Skip to content

 An arborist’s job responsibilities could include:

-• Years of arborist experience
+• A certain number of years of arborist experience

 • Arborist license, if required in your state